 It's likely you need to hire a room in a community centre or village hall to host it.

 Fine.
 But what happens if someone topples off a wobbly chair?
-Or hot tea gets spilt in someone’s lap?
-Or someone slips on the wet kitchen floor?
+Or scalding coffee gets spilt in someone’s lap?
+What if someone slips on the wet kitchen floor?
 Or a large window is shattered?

-Many people wrongly think the building owner covers any injuries or property damage.
+Many people wrongly assume the building owner covers any injuries or property damage.

 Sadly, this isn’t true.
-As the event organiser, if something does go wrong, the claim will be made against you or your charity.
-And, as you're liable, you'll have to pay a solicitor to help defend you, and write a cheque for any compensation if it comes to it.
+As the event organiser, if something does go wrong, the legal claim will be made against you or your charity.
+And, as you're liable, you'll have to pay a solicitor to help defend you, and write a cheque for any compensation you owe.

-Well, risk assessment isn’t time-consuming or tricky once you know what to look for.
-If you can prove you’ve done as much as you can, it’ll help if Joe Public has a fall (or damages something).
+Risk assessment doesn't need to be time-consuming or tricky once you know what to look for.
+If you can prove you’ve done as much as you can to prevent any mishaps, it’ll help if Joe Public has a fall (or damages something).

 Here are a few things to consider:

 - Get your health and safety up to scratch.
 Take a walk round your surroundings with a ‘hazard checklist’.
-That way you can look at any areas where there’s a bigger risk of accident or injury.
-Once you’ve done that, take steps to deal with it.
+That way you can identify any areas where there’s a bigger risk of accident or injury.
+Once you’ve done that, take steps to deal with what you find.
 The sooner you do things, the less chance of more problems down the line.
-Make clear to the public any loose cables, uneven terrain or areas where there’s moving vehicles.
+Make sure you warn people about any loose cables, uneven terrain, or areas where there are moving vehicles.
 Put up some signs if you need to.
 The Health & Safety Executive's 'Health and safety made simple' can help you get to grips with the basics.

 - Be open.
 If you have staff or volunteers helping you, the law says you need to provide a safe working environment.
 If you’ve spotted anything that looks a bit dicey, tell them.
 Do you have any first aid kits?
 Are there adequate toilets and wash facilities?
 What’s the maximum speed limit on site?
 Make sure you share this sort of info.
 Some areas may need extra attention.
 Give training if you think it’ll help.